-A granting agency wishes to award a prize of $M$ dollars to some set of researchers that is a subset of a society of $n$ researchers.
+A granting agency wishes to award a prize of $M$ Euros to a subset of a society of $n$ researchers.
 Each researcher $i$ has a value $v_i$ that represents her overall quality.
-A subset of researchers is an {\em eligible subset} if (i) their sum of values is at least some given threshold $T$, and (ii) they form a connected component of the underlying Collaboration Network (CN).
-For simplicity, in most of this section, we assume that the underlying collaboration network is the complete graph, but remove this assumption in subsequent sections, for our main results.
-The granting agency aims to award the prize to a set of researchers (``consortium'') with maximal average quality among all the eligible consortia.
-To exclude some trivial cases, we assume throughout the paper that $v_i < T$ for every researcher $i$, i.e.~the researcher with the maximal value cannot take the prize on her own.
+A subset of researchers is {\em eligible} if (i) their sum of values is at least some given threshold $T$, and (ii) they form a connected component of the underlying Collaboration Network (CN).
+For simplicity, in most of this section, we assume that the underlying collaboration network is the complete graph, but remove this assumption in subsequent sections.
+The granting agency aims to award the prize to a set of researchers (``consortium'') with maximal average quality among all eligible consortia.
+To exclude some trivial cases, we assume throughout that $v_i < T$ for every researcher $i$, i.e.~the researcher with the maximal value cannot take the prize on her own.
 We also assume, without loss of generality, that the sum of all values is larger than $T$.
 While the agency does not know the values of the researchers, we assume that it can verify the values when a set of researchers submits evidence of their value (this is the ``grant proposal'').
 The agency constructs a protocol, by which researchers form candidate consortia, and the best formed consortium wins and receives the prize.
-We start with two natural protocols that gives some intuition for two possible causes of a high price of anarchy.
+Two natural protocols give some intuition for possible causes of a high price of anarchy.

-{\bf The Gold-Rush Game. } This following protocol, as well as its analysis, are trivial.
-However, they can serve as a basis to compare our next protocols (as well as a ``warm up example'').
+{\bf The Gold-Rush Game. } This protocol, as well as its analysis, are trivial.
+However, they serve as a basis for comparison, as well as a ``warm up example''.
 Each researcher submits a separate proposal, reporting (along with a proof of the researcher's value) some label, the ``consortium name''.
 The labels are taken from some finite set of labels $L$.
 Researchers who report the same label are understood to belong to the same consortium.
-The agency awards the prize to an eligible consortium with the maximal average value (if there are ties, the agency uses some arbitrary (possibly randomized) tie-breaking rule known in advance).
+The agency awards the prize to an eligible consortium with the maximal average value (in case of ties, any arbitrary (possibly randomized) tie-breaking rule can be used).
 Each researcher in the winning consortium receives an equal share of the prize.